SM Spirituality Media

 What was actually taught

-The schools labelled Gnostic were diverse — Valentinians, Sethians, Basilideans — but shared a recognisable structural claim: the world is not the work of the highest divinity, but of a lesser, often deluded creator (the demiurge); within each human soul is a divine spark that originated above this creator and is in exile here; the spiritual task is to remember that origin and pass back through the layers of intermediate powers (the archons) to it.
-This is the source of the contemporary Gnostic-Eye material that has surged across YouTube in recent years.
+The schools labelled Gnostic were diverse.
+The Valentinians, Sethians, and Basilideans each had their own systems.
+But they shared a recognisable structure.
+The world is not the work of the highest divinity.
+It is the product of a lesser, often deluded creator, the demiurge.
+Within each human soul is a divine spark that originated above this creator and is now in exile here.
+The spiritual task is to remember that origin and pass back through the layers of intermediate powers, the archons, toward the source.
+This structural picture has resurfaced as a serious contemporary spiritual vocabulary, appearing in YouTube channels such as The Gnostic Eye and in figures including Hans Wilhelm§.

 Nag Hammadi

-In December 1945, an Egyptian farmer named Muhammad al-Samman found a sealed jar near the village of Nag Hammadi containing thirteen leather-bound papyrus codices in Coptic.
-The library — including the Gospel of Thomas, the Gospel of Philip, the Apocryphon of John and the Gospel of Mary — gave scholarship its first direct access to Gnostic texts in their own voice rather than through the polemical accounts of their orthodox opponents.
-The translation programme, led by James M. Robinson, took thirty years.
+In December 1945, an Egyptian farmer named Muhammad al-Samman found a sealed jar near the village of Nag Hammadi.
+Inside were thirteen leather-bound papyrus codices in Coptic.
+The library included the Gospel of Thomas§, the Gospel of Philip, the Apocryphon of John, and the Gospel of Mary.
+For the first time, scholarship had direct access to Gnostic texts in their own voice rather than through the polemical accounts of their orthodox opponents.
+The translation programme, led by James M. Robinson, took thirty years to complete.

 Why it matters now

-Two reasons.
-First, the Gospel of Thomas — a sayings collection without narrative or theology — preserves teachings strikingly close to non-dual material.
-The kingdom of God is spread upon the earth and men do not see it would not be out of place in a Ramana Maharshi exchange.
-Second, the Gnostic structural picture (divine spark, demiurge, archons, return) has resurfaced as a serious contemporary spiritual vocabulary in YouTube channels including The Gnostic Eye and in figures including Hans Wilhelm.
+Two reasons stand out.
+First, the Gospel of Thomas§ is a sayings collection with no narrative and no developed theology.
+Its teachings sit strikingly close to non-dual material.
+The line The kingdom of God is spread upon the earth and men do not see it would not be out of place in a Ramana Maharshi exchange.
+Second, the Gnostic structural picture — divine spark, demiurge, archons, return — has become a live contemporary vocabulary, appearing in channels such as The Gnostic Eye and in the work of Hans Wilhelm§.

 — end of entry —